-1 killed as unconfirmed tornado hits southern Oklahoma town
+1 killed as apparent tornado hits southern Oklahoma town

 MADILL, Okla.
-(AP) — One person was killed Wednesday after an unconfirmed tornado that damaged at least two businesses tore through Marshall County in southern Oklahoma.
+(AP) — One person was killed Wednesday after an apparent tornado that damaged at least two businesses tore through Marshall County in southern Oklahoma.

 The storm hit Madill, Oklahoma, about 4:30 p.m.
 Wednesday as clusters of severe thunderstorms roared across southern Oklahoma and north and east Texas.